 - Wet-dust to avoid sending pollen particles into the air.

 - Don't dry clothes outdoors.

 Dealing With Hay Fever

 Antihistamines can be bought in drug stores and can be very effective for preventing hay fever symptoms.
 Doctors can prescribe more powerful ones if necessary.
 It's important that non-drowsy antihistamines are used.
 Sedating ones can be dangerous for drivers and can interfere with school or work.
-Even when antihistamines are used, though, pollen avoidance techniques are a good idea in someone with OAS in order to prevent the stimulation of the immune system and the production of antibodies.
+Even when antihistamines are used, though, pollen avoidance techniques may be a good idea in someone with hay fever and OAS.

-Depending on food choice, it's possible to eliminate oral allergy syndrome symptoms.
+Depending on food choice, it may be possible to eliminate oral allergy syndrome symptoms.
 Eliminating all hay fever symptoms depends on how sensitive a person is to pollen.
 There are always some pollen grains in the air.
 Pollen avoidance techniques and medical treatments can be a big help, though.
 They can greatly reduce symptoms and in some people eliminate them altogether.

 © 2014 Linda Crampton